Karen Schreier

-Karen Elizabeth Schreier (born July 29, 1956) is a United States district judge of the United States District Court for the District of South Dakota and was the 36th United States Attorney for the District of South Dakota.
+Karen Elizabeth Schreier (born 1956) is a senior United States district judge of the United States District Court for the District of South Dakota and was the 36th United States Attorney for the District of South Dakota.

 Early life and education

 Born in Sioux Falls, South Dakota, Schreier earned an Artium Baccalaureus degree from Saint Louis University in 1978 and a Juris Doctor from the Saint Louis University School of Law in 1981.

 Career

 Schreier worked as a judicial law clerk for South Dakota Supreme Court Justice Francis G. Dunn from 1981 until 1982.
 Schreier worked in private law practice in Sioux Falls from 1982 until 1993.
+She was elected as Chairwoman of the South Dakota Democratic Party in 1992, and stepped down at the end of the year.
+Schreier was one of the Democratic Party's electors for Bill Clinton and Al Gore in 1992.

-She then became the United States Attorney for the District of South Dakota in 1993.
-She became the first woman to serve as U.S. Attorney in South Dakota and served in that capacity until her appointment to the federal bench in 1999.
+She was recommended by Senator Tom Daschle to serve as United States Attorney for the District of South Dakota in 1993, and was nominated to the position by President Bill Clinton on July 19, 1993.
+Prior to her confirmation by the U.S. Senate, Schreier was appointed as interim U.S. Attorney by Attorney General Janet Reno on July 29, 1993, becoming the first woman to serve as U.S. Attorney in South Dakota.
+On September 21, 1993, the United States Senate confirmed her nomination by voice vote.